lilydjwg/nvchecker/README.rst

   this option includes both annotated tags and lightweight ones, and return the biggest one sorted by ``pkg_resources.parse_version``.

+ignored_tags
+  Ignore certain tags while sorting.
+Tags are separate by whitespaces.
+This option must be used together with use_max_tag.
+This can be useful to avoid some known badly versioned tags, so the newer tags won't be "overridden" by the old broken ones.

 An environment variable ``NVCHECKER_GITHUB_TOKEN`` can be set to a GitHub OAuth token in order to request more frequently than anonymously.

 Check BitBucket